sorhus/user-journey-analysis/README.md

     * `./src/main/resources/generate_graph.sh`
 * open target/uja.svg in your favorite browser

-The end result will look something like this
+The end result will look something like this.
 ![1000 users landed on www.example.com.
 Of those, 514 went on to www.example.com/a, etc](example-uja.png)